pmahnke/transitionelement/_posts/2025/2025-02-14-china_overview.md

 You can also use a bus, but we didn't try this.
 Apple Maps appeared to give directions with buses (but oddly didn't with subways).
 You can use the 'transport cards' to pay and I think cash as well.

+Another thing on planes and trains.
+We were unable to check-in online for flights.
+Also, you cannot use the turnstiles to go to security in airports or to the train platforms; however, your passport is your ticket.
+At every set of turnstiles, there is a guard on the side that can scan your passport.
+It works well and usually quicker than waiting in line.

 ### Hotels

 We booked all our hotels before we went via [booking.com](https://booking.com/) and [agoda.com](https://agoda.com/).
 And we created a spreadsheet listing the city and hotel each day, including what each hotel offered for breakfast, dinner, laundry, etc. Then, closer to the trip, I put them all in Google Calendar so we could know what to expect and easily show our driver the name.
 I highly recommend this approach as it is quick and easy to look up what's next and load a map or web page.